 I can hear you thinking “Oh, that’s just a pipe dream.
 It will never happen.”
 In actual fact, this approach is science-based, and it opens up new and positive neuronal pathways in your brain.

 Seriously, try this every night before you go to bed, and see what positive changes occur over the next few months.
-And let me know how if anything changes.
+And let me know when anything changes.
 Even a little.